-MyMathLab Access or Textbook Package.
-You are required to purchase a bundle that includes MyMathLab access, a custom textbook, and a graphing calculator manual or purchase a code online as you register.
-The text is College Algebra: Graphs and Models (OSU Custom 2nd edition) by M. Bittinger, J. Beecher, D. Ellenbogen, and J. Penna.
+- MyMathLab Access or Textbook Package.
+You are required to purchase a bundle that includes MyMathLab access, a custom textbook, and a graphing calculator manual OR purchase a stand alone code for MyMathLab access OR purchase a code online as you register.
+All options have a digital textbook in MyMathLab.
+The text is College Algebra: Graphs and Models (6th edition) by M. Bittinger, J. Beecher, D. Ellenbogen, and J. Penna.
 Pearson Education, Inc., 2013.
 Note: If you do not register for MyMathLab immediately, you will not be able to complete required homework.
-You are responsible for registering in time to meet all course deadlines.
+You are responsible for registering in time to meet all course deadlines. - Graphing Calculator.

-• Graphing Calculator.
 You are required to have a TI 83 or TI 84 series graphing calculator for this course.
 If you are in Stillwater or the surrounding area you may check out a TI-83 Plus graphing calculator from the Mathematics Department (401 MS) for use during the semester while the supply lasts; there is NO charge.